 He has been a consultant for various companies.
 He is a visiting professor of Sun Yat-Sen University, South China Normal University, Civil Aviation University of China and the University of Electronic Science and Technology of China, and Honorary Fellow of the Warwick Manufacturing Group, The University of Warwick (U.K.).
-He is the vice chairman of the China & Hong Kong Enterprise Market Development Association and the vice chairman of the Africa Chamber of Commerce Hong Kong.

-Dr. Ip was an independent non-executive Director of Grand Peace Group Holdings Limited (stock code: 8108) from June 2000 to 17 August 2001 and Interactive Entertainment China Cultural Technology Investment Limited (stock code: 8081) from January 2011 to December 2011.
+Dr. Ip was an independent non-executive Director of Grand Peace Group Holdings Limited (stock code: 8108, the shares of which were delisted from GEM of the Stock Exchange with effect from 27 August 2021) from June 2000 to 17 August 2001 and Interactive Entertainment China Cultural Technology Investment Limited (stock code: 8081) from January 2011 to December 2011.
+He is an independent non-executive Director of Sun Entertainment Group Limited (stock code: 8082) from September 2021 until now.

-Mr. Ko, Wilson Wai Shun (高偉舜先生), aged 50, was appointed as an independent non-executive Director on 4 June 2018.
+Mr. Ko, Wilson Wai Shun (高偉舜先生), aged 53, was appointed as an independent non-executive Director on 4 June 2018.

-Mr. Ko graduated from the Technical University of Nova Scotia (now known a Dalhousie Technical University) in May 1993 with a Bachelor of Environmental Design Studies.
+Mr. Ko graduated from the Technical University of Nova Scotia (now known as Dalhousie Technical University) in May 1993 with a Bachelor of Environmental Design Studies.
 Mr. Ko further graduated from the University of Leeds, United Kingdom in July 1994 with a Bachelor of Laws.
 Mr. Ko was admitted as a solicitor of the High Court in Hong Kong in 1997.
 Mr. Ko is a member of the Law Society of Hong Kong.